How to Install RPM Fusion on Fedora 39/38/37 Linux

 dnf repolist | grep rpmfusion

 This section will teach you how to search for and install packages from the RPM Fusion repositories.
-Popular applications like Discord and Telegram, which are not available in Fedora’s default repositories, can now be installed.
+You can now install popular applications such as Discord, which are unavailable in Fedora’s default repositories.

-To install Discord using the DNF package manager, run the following command:
+To install a package using the DNF package manager and RPM Fusion, run the following command:

 sudo dnf install discord